 Sometimes the only option, for making a part of the home safe for our elderly parents, is to make modifications to the actual rooms, and the bathroom is probably the room which needs the most work.
 This can be a simple grab bar or a walk in bathtub.
 But whatever the solution, we still have to find out how to pay for it.

 Original Medicare Part B does not typically cover bathroom modifications, although Medicare Advantage plans may offer bathroom modifications which help beneficiaries who suffer with some chronic conditions.

 Almost all home modifications will not be covered by Medicare Part B.

 Medicare Part B typically only covers durable medical equipment for use in the home which it considers to be “medically necessary”, and unfortunately equipment for the bathroom is for the most part considered to be for comfort, and modifications are seen as not primarily medical in nature.

-In the very rare instances that Medicare will cover the cost of a bathroom modifications ie walk in bathtubs, Medicare has to be convinced that it really is a “medical necessity” – to prove this a medical diagnosis for proof of need is required, and a prescription of “medical necessity” from a physician which demonstrates –
+In the very rare instances that Medicare will cover the cost of bathroom modifications i.e. walk in bathtubs, Medicare has to be convinced that it really is a “medical necessity” – to prove this a medical diagnosis a proof of need is required, and a prescription of “medical necessity” from a physician which demonstrates –

 - why the patient cannot live without the modifications – the necessity

-- what it is that is needed from required equipment, or modification
+- what it is that is needed from the required equipment, or modification

 In addition to the above, Medicare Part B also requires that it can be reasonably expected that the equipment or modification will either maintain the patient’s condition or give rise to an improvement in their condition.